Skip to main content

 Protocol #4: Sleep Optimization

-What he does: Consistent wake time, dark and cool room (65–68°F), no bright lights after sunset, no food 2–3 hours before bed.
-Occasionally uses a targeted supplement stack (magnesium glycinate, apigenin, theanine).
+What he does: Consistent wake time.
+Dark, cool room (65–68°F).
+No bright lights after sunset.
+No food 2–3 hours before bed.

 • Magnesium glycinate: $15–$25/month